susg/susg.github.io/content/posts/reading.md

 It can be anything - a tech blog, an article, documentation of a framework, research paper but definitely not your facebook news feed 😛.
 If you want to start, I would recommend you to start with [Atomic Habits](https://www.amazon.in/Atomic-Habits-Proven-Build-Break-ebook/dp/B01N5AX61W).
 It will not just be your first read but also teach how to build a habit.
-So may be you can make reading a habit by reading it!!
+So maybe you can make reading a habit by reading it!!

 ![paper](/img/reading/paper.png)